 This year, rather than go out, we’ve decided to stay in…and watch Netflix.
 Fun.Times.
 So.
 Instead of “just” watching Netflix, I decided to go through my oil stash and see what I could find to “spice things up.”

 I have to confess-I cannot believe that I’m actually writing about this.
 Mom.
 Stop reading right now.

 Back to what I was saying.
 Last Valentine’s Day, we stayed in, too.
 I made dinner, like always.
 We put the kids to bed, like always.
 I worked, like always.
 Ish fell asleep on the couch….

 So.
 This year I want to make up for that.
 It was not what I had planned.
 This year, I’m going to put a little bit of effort into it.

 And to do that, I’m going to use a few of my favorite essential oils.
-You want to know how?
+Do you want to know how?
 Keep reading…

 Some essential oils have aphrodisiac qualities.
 That means that you can use them to improve your love life love, enhance your sex life, and even boost libido…but I wasn’t sure exactly which oils those were.

 Young Living actually formulated a blend called Sensation that works to promote sensuality and sexuality in women.
 There’s a reason for that.

 Using Essential Oils in Bed